-Constructing sidewalks and curbs on the east and west sides of Pennsylvania and Delaware Streets that conform to the dimensions of those shown on Pennsylvania and Delaware Streets, respectively, from the 1927 Sanborn Fire Insurance Company maps.
+In Zone 1, Existing sidewalks shall remain.
+Repairs to existing sidewalks on Pennsylvania and Delaware Streets that conform to the dimensions of those shown on Pennsylvania and Delaware Streets, respectively, from the 1927 Sanborn Fire Insurance Company maps.
+New sidewalks in Zone 1 shall conform to City Standards.
+In Zones 3 & 4 sidewalks shall be constructed to a minimum width of 5'-0"